nila-2003/OTT-Analysis/README.md

 Original Dataset Link (from Kaggle) for Ratings.csv: https://www.kaggle.com/shubhammehta21/movie-lens-small-latest-dataset?select=ratings.csv

 ### Recommendation System:
-We will be implementing Collaborative Filtering Recommender System.
+I will be implementing Collaborative Filtering Recommender System.

 Collaborative Filtering is the process of filtering for information or patterns using techniques involving collaboration among multiple agents, viewpoints, data sources, etc.